Nashville Independent Venues Study (NIVS)

 This project’s core purpose is to understand better the ecosystem of independent music venues (IMVs).
 It will develop a definition of “independent music venue,” classify and inventory venues (of many types) in Nashville Metro and the region, articulate the important role IMVs play in the music ecosystem, and identify what specific steps are needed to protect them in the long term.
-In the process, the project will detail the threats they face, seek to understand the needs and aspirations of the region’s creative community, and propose policy approaches for preserving and growing IMVs as well as the businesses, neighborhoods, and districts around them.
+In the process, the project will detail the threats they face, seek to understand the needs and aspirations of the region’s creative community, and propose policy approaches for preserving and growing IMVs as well as the businesses, neighbourhoods, and districts around them.

-We’ll be accomplishing the above goals by conducting desk research in the winter and spring of 2023, small-group discussions and interviews in the spring and summer of 2023, and creating a report to share findings and outcomes.
+We’ll be accomplishing the above goals by conducting desk research in the winter and spring of 2023, small-group discussions and interviews in the spring and summer of 2023, and creating a report to share findings and outcomes in 2024.

 HOW TO GET INVOLVED

 Are you interested in participating?

 WHO WE ARE

 Nashville Metro Planning Department is leading the project with input and support provided by Metro Arts Commission, the Metropolitan Historical Commission, the Nashville Convention and Visitors Corporation, and the Nashville Area Chamber of Commerce.
 Project activities are executed by a consortium of three organizations staffed by nightlife and music professionals, city planners, civic advocates, academics, “night mayors,” and community organizers from Philadelphia, Nashville, Berlin, and Amsterdam with experience working with music and nightlife communities worldwide.